Gun laws in New Jersey: Permit to carry a handgun

-New Jersey A4769 places a proactive requirement on the side of business owners that wish to allow carry of a firearm on their premises, effectively making the default such that all private property would be illegal for New Jersey gun owners to carry firearms on.
+New Jersey AB 4769 places a proactive requirement on the side of business owners that wish to allow carry of a firearm on their premises, effectively making the default such that all private property would be illegal for New Jersey gun owners to carry firearms on.
 This is also being challenged in court on the basis that, "Even business owners who are happy to serve permit holders carrying concealed handguns may be reluctant to advertise that fact, lest they alienate other customers with strong anti-gun views."
+This rule however, has been ruled unconstitutional by the Supreme Court in Wolford v.
+Lopez.

+Currently, New Jersey defines the following areas as "sensitive areas."
+Including, government administration buildings, courthouses & judicial premises, correctional & detention facilities, state-contracted halfway houses, polling areas & election facilities, within 100 feet of permitted public gatherings, an educational institution, child care facilities & day cares, nursery schools & pre-schools, zoos, summer camps, or government owned parks, beaches, and recreational areas.
+Youth sport events, public libraries, publicly owned museums, shelters (homeless, youth, childcare, children's, domestic violence, or any shelter licensed or controlled by the Juvenile Justice Commission or Department of Children and Families), community residences & group homes (for persons with developmental disabilities, head injuries, terminal illness or licensed by the Department of Human Services or Department of Health), bars & restaurants that serve alcohol, marijuana dispensary or consumption area, entertainment facilities & venues, casinos & related facilities, energy & utility facilities, airports & transportation hubs, health care facility, addiction & mental health treatment facilities, film & TV production locations, and any other places prohibited by local, state, or federal law.

 Carry to exempted locations

 There are a few exempted locations where one may carry and possess firearms.
 These locations are one's home, place of business, premises or land possessed, or to a gunsmith for purposes of repair.
 Members of rifle or pistol clubs that submit their names to the state police annually are allowed to possess and transport their firearms to "a place of target practice."
 Those who are not members of a rifle or pistol club can carry their firearms to "an authorized target range."
 One may also carry firearms to the woods or fields or waters of the state for purposes of hunting or fishing.
 One must have a valid hunting or fishing license and the firearms must be appropriate for hunting or fishing to be covered under this exemption.